VeraVisions/nuclide/README.md

 It's been used to ship a commercial product.
 So it's proven to some extent.

 All of this is written in QuakeC, but there's also some GLSL and shell scripts in here.
-If you and our team is unfamilar with any of these, you may want something else.
+If you and your team are unfamilar with any of these, you may want something else.

 ## Documentation